RIT Women in Computing presents

 If you answered yes to any of the above questions, join RIT Women in Computing at Newbie Track is on Friday, February 24th.
-WiCHacks on Saturday and Sunday, February 21st and 22nd, 2015 at RIT!
+WiCHacks on Saturday and Sunday, February 25th and 26th, 2017 at RIT!

 This event is open to women of all skill levels: those who haven’t programmed at all, women who have done some programming, and the best women programmers out there.
 It will be a great day to learn, invent, and create the future.
 Don’t have a team in mind?
 No worries -- RIT Women in Computing will be hosting a series of events (including one on the morning of the event) to facilitate team formation.
 All meals (breakfast, lunch, dinner, and snacks) will be provided, and participation is free.